web2solutions/voodux/docs/README.md

 - It does not replace Redux, Mobx or Vuex.
 - It does not cares about how you manage your application state
-- It does not cares about which framework for `project standards` you use.
+- It does not cares about which framework/library for `project standards` you use.
 Vue, React ...
-- It does not cares about the UI framework you use.
+- It does not cares about the UI framework/library you use.
 Material UI, Boostrap, Sencha, DHTMLX, Dojo.
 ## Code automation tools

 - `npm run test`